- Poitiers campus entrance ©Stéphanie Samper

 A unique experience in an international environment

 The Poitiers campus has about 200 students, over half of whom are international students, mainly from Latin America and Spain.
 This cultural diversity makes the first two years on campus an international experience in itself, which is capped off with the third year abroad studying at one of Sciences Po's 470 partner universities or with a dual degree.

-1 International dual Bachelor's degree programme: University College London (UCL)
+2 International dual Bachelor's degree programmes: University College London (UCL), Columbia University.

 3 Partnership programmes BA/MA: Pontificia Universidade Católica (São Paulo), Universidad Torcuato di Tella (Buenos Aires), Pontificia Universidad Católica de Chile (Santiago de Chile) - Find out more (PDF, 240 Ko)